2.4 Youth volunteering at national level

 As there is no national programme for Youth Volunteering, there is also no funding description available.

 A statistical overview of volunteering in general and youth volunteering, in particular, is poor as young people constitute only a part of all volunteers.
 As the new development plan for youth field will dedicate one indicator to the youth volunteering, there is hope that the data will be more accurate in the future.
-In September 2020, it is still unclear how and when the data will be collected.

 Compared to the previous nationwide representative survey conducted in October 2013, the share of young volunteers aged 15-24 has decreased from 22% to 19% of all volunteers in the country (based on the survey conducted in 2018).
 In 2018, 69% of the young people were volunteers.
 Young people are motivated to volunteer in order to get new knowledge, experience, and skills, and to spend their time pleasantly with friends and family.
 The reasons of not participating in voluntary activities are connected to the missing information regarding existing possibilities.
 This means that the full potential of youth volunteering is currently not being used.